 The contraceptive sponge is a barrier method that contains a spermicide.
-It must be inserted in the vagina, against the cervix.
-It prevents the sperm from penetrating in the uterus by blocking the entry of the cervix, and the spermicide destroys the sperm on contact.
-It is therefore both a barrier and a spermicidal method.
-The contraceptive sponge provides a 12-hour protection.
-It is therefore not necessary to change it if having more than one sexual relation within this period.
-It is approximately 80% effective when used properly.
-That being said, it increases the efficacy of other contraceptive methods (the condom, for example).
+It is inserted into the vagina, against the cervix.
+It prevents sperm from entering the uterus by blocking the entrance to the cervix.
+The spermicide also kills any sperm upon contact.
+The contraceptive sponge provides 12 hours of protection and doesn’t need to be changed if you have sex more than once during this period.
+When used properly, its efficacy rate is around 80%.
+That being said, it increases the effectiveness of other contraceptive methods (e.g., condoms).

 Also known as the “morning-after pill,” emergency oral contraception can be used after a woman has unprotected sex, to protect against contraceptive failure (e.g., forgetting to take the pill, broken condoms), or following a sexual assault.
 Emergency oral contraception can be used up to five days after a person has unprotected sex, but is most effective when used within 72 hours.
 The copper IUD can also be used as emergency contraception if a woman has had unprotected sex within the past seven days.
 It’s important to know that the morning-after pill is not an abortion pill and won’t work if the egg has already been fertilized, depending on where the woman is in her menstrual cycle or whether she’s ovulating.
 It also doesn’t prevent pregnancy if the person who took the pill has unprotected sex again in the next days or weeks.
 Finally, this contraceptive should only be taken in emergency situations and should not replace your regular contraceptive method, since it is not as effective.

 Sexual health and sexually transmitted infections (STIs) (French-only podcast)